hustcer/latino/readme.md

 # Deploy Instruction：
 1. Install NodeJs;
 2. Install MongoDB and start the service;
-3. Clone the repository: git clone ……latinode.git;
+3. Clone the repository: git clone https://github.com/hustcer/latinode.git;
 4. cd latinode & npm install -d & node app.js;
 5. That's All!
 Visit http://localhost:3000 in your browser, You will have it!<br/><br/>